CodeNegar/javascript-exercises/README.md

 # JavaScript Exercises

-Built using Node.js and Jest.js test framework.
+Algorithms and data structures using Node.js and Jest.js test framework.

 List of exercises and tests are cloned from: https://github.com/StephenGrider/algocasts